Getting 'set up' to start right - part 4

 The torso position

 This by far is the most important aspect of the entire start process.
 The overriding consensus is the lower back must be arched or at the very least kept straight.
-It has been noticed that although keeping the back in this arched position is most common there are some high-level athletes who have a slight rounding to their back as they begin the pull.
+It has been noticed that although keeping the back in this arched position is most common some high-level athletes have a slight rounding to their back as they begin the pull.

 A rounded back will diminish the force applied to the bar by as much as 15% according to Verkhovsky (cited in Kanyevsky 1992).
 It is further postulated that a rounded back transfers less force from the legs to the barbell due to the 'spongy' nature of the alignment.
 The vertebrae form the natural link between the upper and lower body parts and if it is not kept rigid the movement loses energy.
 The requirement of a rigid torso and arched back requires strong tense erector muscles.
 Keeping an arch in the back is difficult for some trainees to do.
-According to some literature, this is due to the fact that an arched back is not a requirement for everyday living so non-lifters or those with little prior experience do not know how it feels.
+According to some literature, this is because an arched back is not a requirement for everyday living so non-lifters or those with little prior experience do not know how it feels.
 Lack of mobility in the hips can also lead to an inadequate arch.

 If that is the case, then a few of these exercises may help you develop this area.
 Before looking over the list, it may be best to remind you that some lifters will simply not be able to get into this favourable back arched position due to their physical peculiarities.
 If you are one of these (or a coach to one), then keep the back as flat as possible.

 Studies have been conducted on the position the head, at the start.
 Photo analysis at the Olympics found the athletes tilting their heads upwards an average of 30° at the beginning of their lifts.
 One was even tilted up 42°.
 Beginners should NOT be looking at the ceiling as it throws off their balance.
 Look instead at the recommended 30° angle.
 By doing so the shoulder girdle is placed in a solid anatomical position.
-The scapula is pulled back and drawn together and the chest is pushed outward or forward in relation to the shoulder blades.
+The scapula is pulled back and drawn together and the chest is pushed outward or forward to the shoulder blades.

 Preparing to move the bar

 Setting up is not just a simple 'grab the bar and lift' sort of an affair.
 Instead, each element contributes to the successful lift.
 In this case, the essential technique is one of moving the hips down then up into the final static lifting position.
 Moving the pelvis in the opposite direction i.e. up and then down, forces the muscles to change direction from a yielding to an overcoming effort (Kanyevsky 1992).
-The end result is a lower maximum muscular output.
+The result is a lower maximum muscular output.
 It may be easier to remember if you squat into position.

 Interaction with the bar